autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 2. Set a destination and then engage the ego vehicle.

-3. In a pull-over scenario, similarly set the ego vehicle in a lane and set a destination on the road shoulder.
+3. In a pull over scenario, similarly set the ego vehicle in a lane and set a goal on the road shoulder.

 ### Lane change scenario